-What Can a Handyman Do in Jacksonville, Florida?
+What Can a Handyman Do Without a License in Jacksonville, Florida?

 In Jacksonville (Duval County), Florida does not issue a general “handyman license,” but most construction-related work is regulated by the Florida Construction Industry Licensing Board (CILB) and the City of Jacksonville’s building permitting system.
 A common handyman “exemption” in Florida is the $2,500 limit for certain minor repair/maintenance work done directly for the property owner (not as a contractor), but it does not allow trade work like electrical, plumbing, or HVAC beyond very limited owner/maintenance scenarios.
 Even when a state license is not required, Jacksonville/Florida Building Code permits can still be required for many jobs.